 4 out of 5

-Produced by: Martin Bisi
+Produced by: Martin Bisi (recorded by)

 Your mileage here is going to vary based on your take of Cop Shoot Cop’s in-yer-face industrial grunge.
 The group was always pretty on the nose (and I generally just nod at their name as proof of that), but their initial albums benefitted from a purposeful slop of production, as well as an excess of noise.
 CSC were never unobvious, but the clatter they made was legit.